paulfvliz/vliz/README.md

 ## Build

-Assuming you have maven 3 installed and a Java11 installed run
+Assuming you have maven 3 installed and at least Java8 installed run

     $ mvn clean install